Television in Taiwan: Cable television

+Cable television was legalized in 1993.

 Cable television is prevalent in Taiwan, as a result of cheap subscription rates (typically around NT$550, or US$15 a month) and the paucity of free-to-air television, which comprises four channels.
 Programming is mostly in Mandarin and Taiwanese, with some English, Japanese and other foreign-language channels.
 Miniseries, called Taiwanese drama, are popular and are being exported to markets mainly in East and Southeast Asia, and Latin America, with some dramas available on OTT platforms such as Netflix, YouTube, or Viki.
 There is a dedicated station for Taiwan's Hakka minority as well as the arrival in 2005 of an aboriginal channel.
 Almost all programs are in the original language with traditional Chinese subtitles.

 List of channels

 Free-to-air

 In Taiwan, there are six nationwide free-to-air television bouquets, as follows: